w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Parathreads are like parachains and enable the developer to have lower-level control of the logic of their application.
 The main difference between the two is economic, since parathreads will be much less expensive to secure than a parachain.
-The lower costs of parathreads are due to the nature that parathreads will only produce a block when they need to, unlike parachains which have secured a slot to produce a block at every block of the relay chain.
+The lower costs of parathreads are due to the fact that parathreads will only produce a block when they need to, unlike parachains which have secured a slot to produce a block at every block of the relay chain.
 When building a parathread, you will use the same tools (like PDKs) and you get all of the benefits of building a parachain, without the drawback of the cost.

-On the Polkadot mainnet, there will be one or more parachains that act as smart contract platforms.
+On the Polkadot mainnet, there can be parachains that act as smart contract platforms.
 Smart contracts are executable programs that exist on only a single chain and are limited in complexity.
-Because they exist on a single chain, they have smooth interoperability with other smart contracts.
+Because they exist on a single chain, they can have smooth interoperability with other smart contracts on the same chain.
 However, they will always be constrained and limited by the inherent characteristics of their host chain.

 If there is a need to have a large amount of control over the design and features of your application, a parachain is a better choice.
 Keep in mind, smart contracts can be used as a testing ground before later being turned into full-fledged parachains.
 Smart contract platforms will usually have more convenient tooling like IDEs to facilitate quick iterations.
-A smart contract MVP could be created to gauge user interest before putting in the fuller work to build out a parachain.
+A smart contract MVP could be created to gauge user interest before putting in the work to build out a parachain.

-Parachains will grant the creators more space to build the monetary system of the chain from the ground up.
+Parachains grant the creators more space to build the monetary system and other aspects of the chain from the ground up.
 They will allow for more succinct and efficient execution of complex logic than could ever be offered by a smart contract platform.
-Parachains also offer more in the form of governance and can perform complete upgrades in a less controversial way than the current process of hard-forks.
+Parachains also offer more flexibility in the form of governance and can perform complete upgrades in a less controversial way than the current process of hard-forks.

 Some examples of features you can have on a parachain or parathread: